Importance of Breach of Contract Remedies in a Lawsuit

 Depending on the facts of your case, there are several options.
 They include (1) contract damages, (2) specific performance, (3)rescission of the contract, and (4) restitution damages.
 In many courts, judges tend to award damages only in the event of a material breach.
 Seeking the proper remedy is key to any attempt to litigate.

-What Are General Remedies for Breach of Contract ?
+What Are General Breach of Contract Remedies?

 When deciding remedies for breach of contract litigation, courts may give a quasi-contractual or restitution remedies where the contract may be unenforceable due to lack of definite or precise terms, or another party was not in compliance with the statute of frauds and one of the parties received a benefit.